vijay15joseph/gemini-demo/README.md

 Four Cloud Functions power the Pictionary and Gemini Playground demo.
 The basic architecture is shown below.
 Notice how both end the Pictionary and Gemini Playground user interface interface with the _Cloud Function - Serve_ via webhook.

 The flag attribute determines which webpage data is served.
-In the example below the flag == "text" indicating the the Gemini Playground webpage is calling the function.
+In the example below the flag = _"text"_ indicating the the Gemini Playground webpage is calling the function.

 ## Example Request

+The curl command below shows an example http request from the _Serve_ Cloud Function.

 ```curl
 curl --location 'https://us-central1-cf-data-analytics.cloudfunctions.net/gemini-example-serve' \